albertogalleego/albertogalleego/README.md

 <h3 align="center">Frontend Developer</h3>

 <h4 align ="center> About me </h4>
-  <p> Software Developer, passionate about Frontend development.
+  Software Developer, passionate about Frontend development.

 I enjoy creating websites with the aim of achieving a unique and comfortable user experience.
 You can see some of my projects in the Projects section.

 I am a self-taught individual who is responsible and committed to my work.
-I am constantly learning new technologies and tools to enhance my skills.</p>
+I am constantly learning new technologies and tools to enhance my skills.
 <br>
 - 💬 Ask me about **HTML,CSS,JS,JAVA,REACTJS**